Paul-Surridge/Sample-Works/README.md

 Please find a repository containing the following folders/files:

-	1. Knowledge Base		Collated concise research of java, kotlin and cloud technologies
+	1. Projects			x3 java/javaFX projects for review
-	2. Projects			x3 java/javaFX projects for review
+	2. Research			Concise research of java, kotlin and cloud technologies
-	3. Screenshots			Screenshots of x3 java/javaFX projects and from previous employer
+	3. Screenshots			Screenshots of x3 java/javaFX projects and works from previous employer
 	4. Redundancy and Retraining	Summary of events of redundancy and subsequent retraining
 	5. Software Principles		Personal principles applied to all software
 	6. Software Proficiencies	Proficiencies of java, kotlin, android and cloud technologies